 In the design phase of equipment, oftentimes the user wants to understand how their system behaves under different conditions.
-Using SimScale’s capabilities for parametric studies, you can automatically run simulations for various conditions and efficiently optimize your designs.
+Using SimScale’s capabilities for parametric studies, you can automatically run multiple simulations for various conditions and efficiently optimize your designs.

 Overview of Parametric Studies

 In the design process, the user may be interested in how their system performs under different conditions.
 With parametric studies, the user can quickly set up, run, and compare results for several configurations in parallel saving heavily on computational time.